 - Once the results from Cycle #1 are published on COURSES, you can make changes to your schedule during the subsequent cycles.
 You must use COURSES to participate.

 - The first opportunity to make schedule changes for fall will be in July and for spring in October.
-During the longer cycles students will enter their requests and results will be processed and available at a later fixed date.
+During the longer cycles, students will enter their requests and results will be processed and available at a later fixed date.
 Beginning the week before classes begin, bidding cycles will be processed daily during the remaining registration period.